Inflection Point for IoT

 In her work with global, national, and start-up contractors, Susan advises companies on all aspects of government supply chain issues including:

-• Government cybersecurity requirements, including the Cybersecurity Maturity Model Certification (CMMC), DFARS 7012, and NIST SP 800-171 requirements,
+Government cybersecurity requirements, including the Cybersecurity Maturity Model Certification (CMMC), DFARS 252.204-7012, FedRAMP, controlled unclassified information (CUI), and NIST SP 800-171 requirements;

-• Evolving sourcing issues such as Section 889, counterfeit part requirements, Section 5949 and limitations on sourcing from China
+Evolving sourcing issues such as Section 889, counterfeit part requirements, Section 5949 semiconductor product and service restrictions, and limitations on sourcing a variety of products from China; and

-• Federal Acquisition Security Council (FASC) regulations and product exclusions,
+Federal Acquisition Security Council (FASC) regulations and product exclusions.

 Susan is a former Public Contract Law Procurement Division Co-Chair, former Co-Chair and current Vice-Chair of the ABA PCL Cybersecurity, Privacy and Emerging Technology Committee.

-Photo of Priscilla Fasoro Priscilla Fasoro
+Photo of Priscilla Combari Priscilla Combari

-Priscilla Fasoro represents clients on a wide variety of complex commercial transactions, specializing in those involving technology and data.
-In particular, her practice focuses on negotiating outsourcing and other technology-driven agreements, including services agreements for both service providers and customers.
-Priscilla represents clients in a wide array of industries, including technology services, public utility, automobile, consumer goods, airline, hospitality, banking, private equity, and fashion.
+Priscilla Combari represents clients on a wide variety of complex commercial transactions, specializing in technology-driven matters that enable clients to innovate and become industry leaders.
+She has significant experience negotiating outsourcing and other technology-driven agreements, including agreements for software development and implementation, data and software licenses (including for cloud or SaaS deliveries), professional services for both service providers and customers, commercial partnerships and collaborations, reseller and white-label arrangements, and distribution deals.
+She represents clients in a wide array of industries, including technology, life sciences, public utility, consumer goods, airline, hospitality, automobile and banking.